th3Cyb3rW0lf07/th3Cyb3rW0lf07.github.io/_posts/2025-07-6-soc-lab-setup.md

 # 🛡️ SOC Lab on Google Cloud

 Hola!!
 It's been a while!!
 Welcome to my Security Operations Center (SOC) lab documentation.
-This guide walks through the setup of a cloud-based SOC lab using Google Cloud Platform (GCP), featuring attacker simulation, log collection, and SIEM analysis.
+This guide walks through the setup of a cloud-based SOC lab using Google Cloud Platform [GCP](https://cloud.google.com), featuring attacker simulation, log collection, and SIEM analysis.

 ---